 Office: SLHS C362

-Dr. Fredrickson works with AuD students both as a clinical supervisor at the University of Colorado Hospital Department of Hearing and Balance and as Director of Audiological Services.
-As Director of Audiological Services, she coordinates practicum experiences for audiology graduate students and ensures that the AuD program continues to meet the high standards of accreditation.
-She received her BS (1996) and MS (1998) from the University of Wisconsin Stevens Point and her PhD from University of Colorado Boulder in 2010.
+Dr. Fredrickson works with AuD students both as a preceptor at the University of Colorado Hospital Department of Hearing and Balance and as Director of Audiology Clinical Education.
+As Director of Audiology Clinical Education, she coordinates practicum experiences for audiology graduate students and ensures that the AuD program continues to meet the high standards of accreditation.
+She received her BS (1996) and MS (1998) from the University of Wisconsin Stevens Point and her PhD from University of Colorado Boulder (2010).

-Dr. Fredrickson holds the Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is a Fellow with the American Academy of Audiology.
+Dr. Fredrickson holds the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association and is a Certificate Holder in Audiology Precepting (CH-AP).